 The transient stood, on the sidewalk, looking through the window at the musical instruments on the show room floor.
 After a few minutes, the grungy homeless man opened the door, to the music store, and walked in unnoticed.

 Gale the youngest store employee was helping a woman selecting a new bow for her twelve year-old son’s violin.
-Pete the twelve year-old would have preferred to be home playing with his X-Box but Tony his five year-old little brother was content playing with a transformer toy while his mother looked at the selections of violin bows.
+Pete, the twelve year-old, would have preferred to be home playing shoot-them-up on his Xbox.
+Tony, his five year-old little brother, was content playing with a transformer toy while his mother looked at the selections of violin bows.

-Mike was an ex-college football player and in excellent shape and he did not want the transient in the store.
-He thought if the store manager did not do anything he would take upon himself to escort the transient out of the store, after all it would disrupt business, if the dirty man stayed in the store.
+Mike was an ex-college football player, in excellent shape, and he did not want the transient in the store.
+He thought if the store manager did not do anything, he would take upon himself to escort the transient out of the store.
+After all, it would disrupt business, if the dirty man stayed in the store, he thought.
 He started to walk in the hobo’s direction and Richard suspecting Mike’s intensions called out his name, to get his attention.
 Mike stopped and turned to his manager.
 Richard gently moved his head from left to right meaning NO. Mike did not say anything but he did move his lips “What?”
 Richard understood and gently moved his head from left to right again.